Madrid extends Modric's contract, keeps midfield intact - WHIZ News

 Posing in front of the 14 European titles won by Madrid, Modric held a club jersey with his name and the number 2023.

 Modric will be playing an 11th season with Madrid after joining from English club Tottenham in 2012.
-He helped Madrid win 20 titles, including five Champions Leagues and three Spanish leagues.
+He has helped Madrid win 20 titles, including three Spanish leagues.

-Financial details for Modric’s new contract were not disclosed.
+Financial details were not disclosed.
 His current deal was going to expire at the end of this month.

 Madrid is keeping Modric but is already looking to refresh its midfield, as Kroos is 32 years old, and Casemiro is 30.